gwasylow/github-copilot-ai-coding-workshop/README.md

 In this hands-on workshop, participants will learn how to integrate GitHub Copilot — the AI-powered code completion tool — into their daily development workflows.
 We will explore how Copilot can boost productivity, improve code quality, and accelerate delivery by acting as a virtual coding partner.

-You main train, alternatively conduct an exercises by following Demo-Showcase.md instructions.
+You can participate in training or conduct exercises by following the Demo-Showcase.md instructions.

 ---

 ### **What you will learn:**
 - How GitHub Copilot works under the hood
 - Setting up GitHub Copilot in Visual Studio Code and other IDEs
-- Explanation how GitHub Copilot works (technically, under the hood)
+- Understanding GitHub Copilot's technical architecture
 - Generating code from comments and prompts
 - Completing functions and suggesting boilerplate
 - Using Copilot for test generation and documentation